Alcohol Addiction Treatment & Alcohol Rehab Programs

 - Experiencing withdrawal symptoms after discontinuing alcohol consumption or needing to continue drinking to avoid such symptoms.

-Keep in mind that AUD can develop over time and even if you don’t currently exhibit the above behavioral changes, signs, and symptoms, you may still have a potentially harmful relationship with alcohol or be at an increased risk of developing AUD.
+Keep in mind that AUD can develop over time and even if you don’t currently exhibit the above behavioral changes, signs, and symptoms, you may still have a potentially harmful relationship with alcohol or be at an increased risk and need alcohol addiction help in the future.

 Take Our Alcohol Addiction Self-Assessment